tacdevel/tacdevelfx/CONTRIBUTING.md

 # Contributing to TCDFx

-We love to see the community taking a part in the development and evolution of the TCD Framework.
+It's great to see the community taking a part in the development and evolution of the TCD Framework.
 This document's goal is to make contributing to this project as simple and transparent as possible, whether it's:

 - Reporting a bug or other issue.
 - Discussing the current state of the code.
 - Submitting a bug fix.
 - Proposing a new feature.
-- Becoming a maintainer or a [tacdevel](https://github.com/tacdevel) member.
+- Becoming a maintainer.

 We use [GitHub](https://github.com)'s services to host our code, track issues and releases, and accept code changes via pull requests.

 ## Pull Requests

-Once TCDFx v1.0.0 is released, we will use [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
+Once TCDFx v1.0.0 is released, the project will use [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
 This means that all code changes will happen via pull requests.

 <!-- As of the release of TCDFx v1.0.0, we use [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
 This means that all code changes happen through pull requests. -->